Positions for restrictive lung conditions

 In restrictive lung disease, you cannot fill your lungs with air because your lungs are restricted from fully expanding.

 This happens when the lungs themselves are stiff or because there is a problem with the chest wall or the breathing muscles.
-The most common lung conditions are interstitial lung disease, such as IPF.
+The most common restrictive lung conditions are interstitial lung disease, such as IPF.
 Others are obesity or a curved spine.

 Sit upright in a firm chair

 Sit upright in a firm chair (figure 1): If your chair doesn’t have arms, rest your arms on your thighs.
 Let your wrists and hands go limp.

 High side lying (figure 2): Lie on your side with pillows under your head and shoulders.
 Make sure your top pillow supports your neck.
 Slightly bend your knees, hips and top leg.